 The study also presented details of its findings on the various indicators.
 For instance, it reported that the State has laws and policies on health insurance and other laws for the implementation of the NHA.
 Also, it presented findings on the various health indicators and state of PHC facilities in the State.
-It is noteworthy that the State scored 41/100 and the assessment made recommendations on what needs to be done for improvement on the implementation status of the BHCPF.
-The key recommendations from the study for Sokoto State include the following:
+It is noteworthy that the State emerged 36th out of the 37 subnational entities ranked in the assessment while making recommendations on what needs to be done for improvement on the implementation status of the BHCPF.